switcherapi/switcher-client-js/README.md

 ## Loading Snapshot from the API
 This step is optional if you want to load a copy of the configuration that can be used to eliminate latency when offline mode is activated.<br>
-Activate watchSnapshot optionally passing true in the arguments.
+Activate watchSnapshot optionally passing true in the arguments.<br>
+Auto load Snapshot from API passing true as second argument.

 ```js
 Switcher.loadSnapshot();